Tax: keeping records

 What records to keep

-The records you need to keep will, broadly speaking, be the documents you have used to complete your tax return.
+The records you need to keep will, broadly speaking, be the documents you have used to complete your return.
 This might include:

 - details of self-employment income and expenses to work out your trading profit or loss for the year